wthirsh/wthirsh.github.io/README.md

 ### Report

+Your report should be **delivered via your website**.
+Submit a link to your website on BruinLearn so that your instructor can browse it to find your repot.

-Your report should be in the region of 5000 words and delivered via your website.
-You can write the report using a word processor or Latex, then export it as a .pdf file and upload it to the `assets` directory.
+To make this simple, you can write the report using a word processor or Latex, then export it as a .pdf file and upload it to the `assets` directory.
 You can then link to it [like so](/assets/project_demo.pdf).
 However, you can also type the report directly onto the website using another markdown page - [here is](/project.md) a template for that.

 ### Code

 A link to your code must be submitted on BruinLearn, and the course instructor must be able to download and run your code using the dataset.
 The code could be in a Google Colab notebook (make sure to *share* the notebook so access is set to **Anyone with the link**), or you could upload the code into a separate GitHub repository, or you could upload the code into the `assets` directory of your website and link to it.